UKCloud/documentation/articles/vmware/vmw-ref-trouble-uk-keyboard-console.md

 ## Issue

-In vCloud Director 9.1, the VMware Web Console no longer supports UK keyboards.
+The web-based console available in the vCloud Director 9.1 HTML5 UI (tenant portal) does not provide support for a UK English keyboard layout, only US English.
 This means that when interacting with the console using a UK keyboard, the keys you press on the keyboard may not work as expected in the console.
 For example, if you press the @ key on your keyboard, this may appear in the console as a " symbol.

 ## Solution